chemistzombie/chemistzombie.github.io/events/pvzw-history.md

 * The PvZH fad ended abruptly in mid-2017 due to PopCap mostly abandoning the game at this point.

 ## 2018
+* Not much interesting things happened, aside from me being promoted to 'crat, which finally ended my quest to become one, and major wiki policy changes.

 ## 2019
 ### May